sshockwave/reflex/README.md

 ## Development

+The code goal is to make the library unbreakable from either intentional or accidental misuse.

-Everything starting with `Reflex` is public API or can be seen from the outside.
+An identifier starts with `Reflex` if and only if it's public API or it can be seen from the outside.

+Reflex is built on top of ECMAScript 2015 (ES6).
+It's recommended to use a transpiler to compile the code to a compatible version.
+It also uses `AbortController`, which is a part of Web API & Node.js 15.0.0+.